 The ACA authorized $18.75 billion between 2010 and 2020, with an additional $2 billion per after 2020.
 Although the original appropriation for 2016 was $2 billion, budget cuts decreased the amount to $932 million.
 The Centers for Disease Control and Prevention received a majority of this money for initiatives addressing heart disease, tobacco cessation, diabetes prevention, and other public health issues.
 The rest of the funds went to the Substance Abuse and Mental Health Services Administration and the Administration on Aging, housed within the Administration for Community Living (source).

 The fund has been a source of controversy because some claim that the money from the fund can be spent without congressional authorization or oversight on projects unrelated to public health (source).
-With a new Republican administration in the White House and Republican majorities in both houses of Congress, the Prevention and Public Health Fund – like all of the ACA – is potentially a target for repeal legislation (source).

 - Avian Influenza.
 Flu viruses that occur normally among wild birds can infect domestic poultry, and in some rare cases, human infections have occurred (source).
 In February 2017, the World Health Organization announced that an epidemic of Asian H7N9 had infected 460 humans, bringing the total number of humans infected since 2013 by this strain to 1,258 individuals.
 Since these pathogens continually mutate, and avian flu “could gain the ability to spread easily and sustainably among people,” the CDC monitors the spread of this and other bird flu viruses (source).